-After filing a resume and personal statement with the Career Development Center, students choose which firms they wish to send their resumes to.
+After filing a resume and personal statement with the Career Center, students choose which firms they wish to send their resumes to.
 All resumes are then forwarded to the firms that select the students they wish to interview.
 The process is competitive and very similar to the selection process for full-time employees.
 Selected students then interview with the firms.
 Offers are made by each firm and students decide which offer to accept.

 Summer Accounting Internship Process